zmudzinski/authorizator/README.md

 ## How to use

 ### Preparations
+**NOTICE!**

+_Out of the box this package uses vue component as default but if you don't wont use vue.js as your frontend framework you can create your own form handler._

 To use vue component that handles authorization, declare in `app.js` package's `.vue` file:

 ```js